Bryan Kohberger’s father joined him on 2,500-mile cross-country trip before arrest

 Mr Kohberger’s public defender has indicated that the 28-year-old plans to fight the allegations and will waive his extradition hearing to expedite his transport to Idaho in order to focus on “resolving these matters as promptly as possible”.

-Mr Kohberger had moved to Washington to begin the criminology graduate program at Washington State University in August and had just completed his first semester.
+Mr Kohberger moved to Washington to begin the criminology graduate program at Washington State University in August and had just completed his first semester.

 Before this, he studied criminology at DeSales University – first as an undergraduate and then finishing his graduate studies in June 2022.